google/applied-machine-learning-intensive/acs/ac201/_sources/Happiness/exploring_data.rst

    b.
 Choose chart type of histogram.
    c.
 Enter or drag the rows in column D. It should look like most of the bars
       are between 4 and 6.6 on your histogram?
-   e.
+   d.
 Try editing the details of the histogram to look at the distribution in
       other columns.

 2. Because we are exploring you might also wonder "which country has the largest